 Maybe you have to be Italian or more largely, Mediterranean.
 I don’t know.
 What did we know?
 What is that supposed to mean?
 I have always been able to find someone ofsome people attractive, beautiful, handsome, pretty, sexy, what else have we in the primary way we are able to perpetuate the species as we imagine perpetuating our people–how fucking lame.
 I just know that she is not ugly, she is not hideous, she has something someone might find cute, might even think is pretty, but what’s the problem?
 She asked.
 Who is really interested in whether she is beautiful or not?

-I’m not talking about having sex with the Mona Lisa, he said.
+I’m not talking about having sex with the Mona Lisa, I said.

 Actually, you are.
 Sex is love, sex is attraction; this attraction is then reciprocated, it is love, and this love is in turn expressed through sex, she said.